Governance contracts

 (ConfigParam 17).

-- If conditions aren’t met, elections postponed.
+- If conditions aren’t met, elections are postponed.

 Process of reporting validator misbehavior